Group having a friendly conversation

 • Helping staff exit the company well, whether retiring, resigning or facing redundancy.

-Although some may have a negative idea of HR, with a referral to human resources conjuring up disciplinary action or layoffs, the reality is that HR is a dedicated function with an extensive role that touches most parts of the business and all employees in some way.
+Although some may have a negative idea of HR, with a referral to human resources conjuring up disciplinary action or layoffs, the reality is that HR is a dedicated function with an extensive remit that touches most parts of the business and all employees in some way.

-Why does a company need human resources?
+Does my company need human resources?

-Broadly speaking, you may wish to consider a HR function if:
+However, broadly speaking, you may wish to consider a HR function if:

 You’re growing fast

-At rapidly growing companies, human resources can help with a high volume of recruitment, training and development.
-They can also manage fiddly onboarding tasks, such as benefits rollouts.
 As your workforce expands, HR can support with performance reviews and compensation discussions.
 Human resources can also ensure your employment offering is competitive, giving you the best chance of attracting top talent.

 You can’t keep up with employment law changes